 NOTE TO MEMBERS:

-The Saskatoon Antique Auto Club meets the 4th Tuesday of every month (except December and January) at the Western Development Museum.
+The Saskatoon Antique Auto Club meets the 4th Tuesday of every month except November(3rd Tuesday), December and January (AGM - various dates) at the Western Development Museum.

 The club is open to all car enthusiasts of domestic and foreign cars and trucks of all vintages.